rjflanagan95/task-extension/README.md

 # Task App

 ## What is it?
-This is a simple and currently untitled app for managing your tasks, reminders, and goals.
-This app is meant to be a one-stop-shop for everything you need to keep in mind as you go about your day.
+This is a currently untitled app meant to be a one-stop-shop for everything you need to keep in mind as you go about your day.
+Features a clock, local weather, reminders, tasks with due dates, and customizable lists.

-For now, they're really just lists, but below I'll get into my vision for this app.
+## Tech
 The back-end is written with Node, running on an Express server and Mongo database.
 The front-end is built with React.js and custom CSS.
+The weather information comes from the [Open Weather Map API](https://openweathermap.org/).

-### Recent Changes (v2)
+### Major Changes (v2)
 - New component layout
 - New clock and weather panel
 - Turned three goals panels into two lists